Romeriscus

-Romeriscus is a dubious genus of tetrapod, currently classified as in the family Limnoscelidae, found in the Lower Pennsylvanian Port Hood formation in Nova Scotia.
+Romeriscus is a dubious genus of tetrapod, found in the Lower Pennsylvanian Port Hood Formation in Nova Scotia.
+The genus contains a single species, Romeriscus periallus, from a single specimen, YPM-PU16 482, which comprises cranial and postcranial remains.

-Romeriscus is known by one species, Romeriscus periallus, from a single holotype, YPM-PU16 482.
-The holotype specimen has both cranial and post-cranial remains and consists of a badly crushed skull and 25 pre-sacral vertebrae.

-It was originally described in 1967 by Baird & Carroll and hypothesized be a limnoscelid due to its skull structure.
-In 1992, however, this claim was refuted by Laurin & Reisz, who state that the poor preservation of the skull makes such a claim impossible, and that due to its poor condition, the frontal and postfrontal portions of the skull cannot be properly identified as a limnoscelid.
-Laurin & Reisz came to the conclusion that while Romeriscus is a distinct genus, it cannot conclusively be classified as amniota, or limnoscelidae, instead classifying it as tetrapoda incertae sedis, and nomen dubium, as its status as a Romeriid is unclear.
+Romeriscus was first described in 1967 by Donald Baird and Robert Carroll, who classified it as a limnoscelid based on their interpretation of its skull structure.
+In 1992, this claim was refuted by Michel Laurin and Robert Reisz, who state that the poor preservation of the skull makes such a claim impossible, and that due to its poor condition, the frontal and postfrontal portions of the skull cannot be properly identify the species as a limnoscelid.
+Laurin & Reisz concluded that Romeriscus cannot conclusively be classified as a limnoscelid or amniote.
+Instead, they classified it as Tetrapoda incertae sedis, and a dubious taxon.
+They noted that microsaur or lepospondyl affinities could not be excluded, but that it likely is not a temnospondyl.